 There is a wonderful array of plant-based eating resources from which to draw, not only information, but inspiration.
 I think inspiration is so important because it can help motivate us to take the next step.
 We can be inspired by someone’s journey from sickness to health, by someone’s athletic feats, or by super-gorgeous food photos.
 They put the science and information into context, and give us hope.

 I here present to you my “Top 3” documentaries, books and websites that have helped inspire me and keep me on the path toward my goal of whole-food plant-based eating.
 I’ve experienced over the years so much peace and joy simply by changing my food choices.
 I’ve focussed here on health, but there are many other significant benefits to this lifestyle!
 I hope you too are inspired.

 THE DOCUMENTARY FILMS

 Forks Over Knives is a classic!
 I know this film has impacted many people, my husband included.
 It’s one of the earlier documentaries on the subject of plant-based eating that gained widespread access through Netflix.
-(It’s still available there, and also to rent online.)
+(Stream it for free here.)
 This one focuses on the link between our diet and health.